DanialArab/Multimodal-RAG-Application/README.md

 Improve the stability and efficiency of training by avoiding the need for REINFORCE-style score function estimators.
 By reparameterizing the variational lower bound, you can obtain a more efficient and stable estimate of the evidence lower bound (ELBO), which is essential for training VAEs and other deep generative models.

 query = "How are Parameters updated?"

+query = "What algorithm was proposed?"
+The algorithm is the Auto-Encoding Variational Bayes (AEVB) algorithm, which uses the Stochastic Gradient Variational Bayes (SGVB) estimator to optimize a recognition model for efficient approximate posterior inference.

+query = "What is the trick that was discussed?"
+The trick that was discussed is called the "reparameterization trick".
+This trick allows for the differentiation of the variational lower bound with respect to the variational parameters, which is necessary for optimizing the model.
+The reparameterization trick involves expressing the latent variables as a deterministic function of the variational parameters and a random noise variable, which enables backpropagation through the latent space.